splineops/splineops/docs/user-guide/01_interpolate.rst

 the samples that define, say, an image.
 This is achieved by imposing some structural organization to the spline coefficients.
 Typically, this organization takes some form of periodicity, possibly combined with local reversals of chunks of samples.
-It allows us to predict the value of a spline coefficient :math:`c[{\mathbf{k}}]` for any :math:`{\mathbf{k}}\in{\mathbb{Z}}^{2}` from the sole knowledge It is remarkable that splines can be interrogated at any coordinate, not only at a non-integer one, but also at one that would be far remote from the support of the samples that define, say, an image.
-This is achieved by imposing some structural organization to the spline coefficients.
-Typically, this organization takes some form of periodicity, possibly combined with local reversals of chunks of samples.
 It allows us to predict the value of a spline coefficient :math:`c[{\mathbf{k}}]` for any :math:`{\mathbf{k}}\in{\mathbb{Z}}^{2}` from the sole knowledge of :math:`c[{\mathbf{k}}]` for :math:`k_{1}\in[0\ldots W-1]` and :math:`k_{2}\in[0\ldots H-1]`.